zohra101/sandbox-level-4/backendGoogleCloud/express.md

 - Frontend clients usually receive data from backend servers.
 - The root path of the server can be used for the server page.

-1. In the Express server, add the "/api" path and a route handler called api.
+1. In the Express server, add the `/api` path and a route handler called `api`.
-2. In the routes folder, add api.ts and a function called api.
+2. In the `routes` folder, add `api.ts` and a function called `api`.
-3. Let it respond with data only, like an object containing the origin.
+3. Let it respond with `data` only, like an object containing the origin.

-Note: (from my understanding based on what was said--Raylon) Frontend Clients Code Explanation:
-The frontend sends a request to the backend, using the api path.When the api path is called, its instructions are to use the api handler to process it.
+The frontend sends a request to the backend, using the api path.
+When the api path is called, its instructions are to use the api handler to process it.
 The api handler has a request and a response property to get the data object.
 The front end receives the response from the api handler in the backend.
 The promise gets the resolve value, which is the response.
 The response comes back as an actual object, which needs to be stringified to extract the data from the response.
-It will return a object with data inside. {origin:request}
+It will return a object with data inside. `{origin:request}`

 ### Request query
 `axios.get(http://localhost:8000/api?message=hello")`

-- Contains query parameters that were sent through the URL
+- Contains query parameters that were sent through the URL.

 1. Add query parameters to the path `/ api ?message=hello`.
 2. Use JavaScript debug terminal to inspect the request object.